Frequently Asked Questions

 Are there other ways to get around Auburn once I'm there?

 — Yes, there is a free shuttle service available from downtown Auburn through the Museum District and out to the RM Auctions main gate.
-The shuttle runs every 30 minutes and is available for free thanks to the generous support of Auctions America.
+The shuttle runs every 30 minutes and is available for free thanks to the generous support of RM Auctions.